reactjs/react.dev/content/docs/reference-react-component.md

 #### Error Handling

-This method is called when there is an error during rendering, in a lifecycle method, or in the constructor of any child component.
+These methods are called when there is an error during rendering, in a lifecycle method, or in the constructor of any child component.

 - [`static getDerivedStateFromError()`](#getderivedstatefromerror)
 - [`componentDidCatch()`](#componentdidcatch)